CodePushGo/website/src/content/blog/en/setting-up-cicd-for-capacitor-apps.md

 next_blog: ''
 ---

 **Want faster, error-free app releases for iOS and Android?** CI/CD pipelines for [Capacitor](https://capacitorjs.com/) apps automate building, testing, and deployment, cutting release times by up to 70% and reducing errors by 60%.
-This guide covers everything you need to know, from setting up your environment to automating live updates with [Capgo](https://capgo.app/).
+This guide covers everything you need to know, from setting up your environment to automating live updates with [CodePushGo](https://capgo.app/).

 ### Key Takeaways:

 -   **Why CI/CD matters for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/)**: Speeds up builds by 78% and reduces store rejections by 60%.
 -   **Essential tools**: [Xcode](https://developer.apple.com/xcode/), [Android Studio](https://developer.android.com/studio), [CocoaPods](https://cocoapods.org/), and more.
 -   **Pipeline setup**: Automate tasks like `npx cap sync`, dependency caching, and platform-specific builds.
--   **Live updates with Capgo**: Enable post-release updates with phased rollouts and rollback safeguards.
+-   **Live updates with CodePushGo**: Enable post-release updates with phased rollouts and rollback safeguards.

 ### Quick Setup Steps: